chatsagnik/.dotfiles/README.md

 # What is this
-This is my .dotfiles folder containing my personal preferences.
+This is my .dotfiles folder containing my personal settings.
 The symlinks are managed using GNU stow.

 # My setup